Tirslo/airpipe-mongodb-data-api/README.md

 - `a|ap_var::VARIABLE_NAME|` - Secrets
 - `a|body::FIELD_NAME|` - Request body fields

-| Note ypu can adjust this configuration in a range of ways including using variables, secrets, handling more complex backend logic see [Air Pipe Docs](https://docs.airpipe.io/docs/configuration) for configuration options, examples and tutorials
+| Note ypu can adjust this configuration in a range of ways including using variables, secrets or handling more complex backend logic see [Air Pipe Docs](https://docs.airpipe.io/docs/configuration) for configuration options, examples and tutorials

 ## Configuration Breakdown